-Bucking those patterns – say by the working the night shift – has been shown to increase a person’s risk for heart disease, diabetes, cancer, depression, etc.
+Bucking those patterns – say by working the night shift – has been shown to increase a person’s risk for heart disease, diabetes, cancer, depression, etc.

 In a new twist, Shannon Bailey, Ph.D., associate professor in the Division of Molecular and Cellular Pathology within the UAB School of Medicine, just published a study that found chronic alcohol use may interfere with the genetic clocks in liver cells to accelerate liver damage.
 Dr. Bailey is a longtime liver disease expert with a new research focus on the role of circadian clocks in alcohol-related liver damage.

 1:51 Genes are long chains of molecules that encode instructions for the building of the proteins, the workhorse molecules that make up bodily structures and signals.
 Interestingly, the process of turning genes into proteins proceeds at a certain rate, so it has become the basis of a system that keeps time like a clock.
 To achieve a biochemical balance necessary for life, many genes are part of pathways that sense when there enough of any given protein, and sends signals to shut down the building process: so-called feedback loops.
 The twenty or so genes and proteins that make up the human circadian clock happen to perform these loops in a roughly 24-hour cycle, and so evolution favored them.
 Creatures that happened to align their metabolism to these clocks became one with their environment and were more likely to survive.
 Thus, the cells making up most life on earth today -- bacteria, plants, animals, etc. -- include genetic clocks.

 3:44 In a larger sense, the clocks show the ability of genes to adjust their action in the face of changing environment.
 Genetic changes in energy use also occur after meals whenever they occur, and during the flight or fight response.